Skip to main content

 • Arrive 15 minutes early

 You cannot bring phones, notes, or any study materials into the test room.
 Leave them in your bag.
+For a full walkthrough of everything that happens when you arrive, see the test day guide.

 Frequently Asked Questions